What is an Enduring Guardian?

 Who can appoint an Enduring Guardian?

-Anyone over 18 years of age and has mental capacity to understand what they are signing or agreeing to, can appoint an Enduring Guardian.
+Anyone over 18 years of age and has mental capacity to understand what they are signing or agreeing to.

 Who can be your Enduring Guardian?

-Your Enduring guardian must be 18 years or older and have to be willing to accept being appointed as your Enduring Guardian.
+The person must be 18 years or older and have to be willing to accept being appointed.
 Your Enduring Guardian should be someone you absolutely trust to make decisions in your best interest.

-- You can appoint more than one person as your enduring guardian.
+- You can appoint more than one person.

 If you appoint more than one person you can appoint them so they can only make decisions together (jointly) or individually (severally).
 You can appoint the same person you choose as your attorney (in your enduring power of attorney) to be your enduring guardian as well.